rubenwardy/minetest_modding_book/_en/quality/clean_arch.md

 ## Observer

-Reducing coupling may seem hard to do to begin with, but you'll make a lot of progress by splitting your code up using a design like the one given above.
+Reducing coupling may seem hard to do, to begin with, but you'll make a lot of progress by splitting your code up using a design like the one given above.
 It's not always possible to remove the need for one area to communicate with another, but there are ways to decouple anyway - one example being the Observer